Operation Eagle Claw: Casualties

-The eight servicemen who died included three Marines and five Air Force personnel.
+The eight Americans who died included three Marines and five Air Force personnel.
 On 25 April 1980, Major General Robert M. Bond read a message from President Jimmy Carter at a memorial service commemorating them in Niceville, Florida.
 A memorial honoring them was erected in the Arlington National Cemetery and Carter attended a memorial service there with the families on 9 May.
 Three of the servicemen who died – Maj.
 Richard Bakke, Maj.
 Harold Lewis Jr., and Sgt.
-Joel Mayo – were buried in the Arlington National Cemetery in a grave marked by a common headstone, located about 25 feet from the group memorial.
-In addition, five servicemen were injured, including USMC Majors Jim Schaefer, pilot, and Les Petty, co-pilot.
+Joel Mayo – were buried in Arlington National Cemetery in a grave marked by a common headstone, located about 25 feet from the group memorial.
+In addition, five servicemen were injured, One from Valdosta, Georgia (Capt.
+Lynn McIntosh), including USMC Maj.
+Jim Schaefer, pilot, and Maj.
+Les Petty, co-pilot.

-After the termination of the operation and the abandonment of equipment by the infiltration team, the Iranians became aware of the landings as well as the subsequent accident and firefight.
-Mohammad Montazer al-Qaim, Commander of the Yazd Iranian Revolutionary Guards Corps (IRGC) went to the scene to investigate reports from locals.
+After the termination of the operation and the abandonment of equipment by the infiltration team, the Iranians became aware of the landings as well as the subsequent accident and fire.
+Mohammad Montazer al-Qaim, commander of the Yazd Iranian Revolutionary Guards Corps (IRGC) went to the scene to investigate reports from locals.
 At the same time, without knowing of the investigation activities of the IRGC, the Iranian Air Force conducted two observation flights over the incident area.
 During the first flight, two F-14s flew over the abandoned US equipment and the flight requested permission to fire on the equipment.
 This was refused by the Iranian command.
-The next day, Iranian Air Force F-4 fighter jets patrolling the area thought that the American helicopters were about to fly and they fired at the remaining American equipment, killing Mohammad Montazer al-Qaim.
+The next day, Iranian Air Force F-4 fighter jets patrolling the area thought that the American helicopters were about to fly and they fired at the remaining American equipment with direct order from Abolhassan Banisadr (Iran's president at the time) killing Mohammad Montazer al-Qaim.

 Political consequences

-President Carter continued to attempt to secure the hostages' release before his presidency's end.
+President Carter continued to attempt to secure the hostages' release before the end of his presidency.
 On 20 January 1981, minutes after Carter's term ended, the 52 US captives held in Iran were released, ending the 444-day Iran hostage crisis.
 US Secretary of State Cyrus R. Vance, believing that the operation would not work and would only endanger the lives of the hostages, opted to resign, regardless of whether the mission was successful or not.
 His resignation was confirmed several days later.

-Ruhollah Khomeini condemned Jimmy Carter, and in a speech after the incident, credited God with throwing sand to protect Iran.
+Ruhollah Khomeini condemned Jimmy Carter, and in a speech after the incident, credited God with protecting Iran.
 He said:

-The embassy hostages were subsequently scattered across Iran to preclude any second rescue attempt and were released on 20 January 1981, minutes after Ronald Reagan had taken the oath of office after winning the election against Carter.
+The embassy hostages were subsequently scattered across Iran to preclude any second rescue attempt and were released on 20 January 1981, minutes after Ronald Reagan had taken the oath of office, after winning the 1980 election over Carter.

 Investigation and recommendations

 Retired Chief of Naval Operations Admiral James L. Holloway III led the official investigation in 1980 into the causes of the operation's failure on behalf of the Joint Chiefs of Staff.
 The Holloway Report primarily cited deficiencies in mission planning, command and control, and inter-service operability, and provided a catalyst to reorganize the Department of Defense.
-One mistake in mission planning was the selecting of the RH-53D helicopter over the better suited HH-53 helicopter.